 Acute coronary syndrome (ACS) refers to a spectrum of acute myocardial ischemia and/or infarction.
-Unstable angina and non-ST-elevation MI (NSTEMI) represent a continuum of pathology, differing mainly by the presence of markers of myocardial damage in NSTEMI.
+Classically ACS has been divided into three clinical categories according to the presence or absence of ST-segment elevation on the initial ECG, together with measurement of myocardial biomarkers, such as high-sensitivity cardiac troponins.
+In ST-elevation myocardial infarction (STEMI) the ECG shows persistent ST-segment elevation in two or more anatomically contiguous leads.
+Unstable angina and non-ST-elevation myocardial infarction (NSTEMI) represent a continuum of pathology, differing mainly by the presence of markers of myocardial damage in NSTEMI.
 Therefore some guidelines have grouped unstable angina and NSTEMI as “non-ST-elevation acute coronary syndromes”.

 BMJ Publishing Group